cagent

 export GOOGLE_API_KEY=your_api_key_here # if anthropic and openai keys are not set. default model gemini-2.5-flash

-Example of provider and model overriding:
+Example of provider, model, context size and max iterations overriding:

 # Use GPT-5 via OpenAI